 The Fontys Universities of Applied Sciences.
+Institution

-Portfolio assessment conducted at the student's request to validate previous learning experiences prior to enrolment in the study programme.
+Intake assessment Portfolio assessment conducted at the student's request to validate previous learning experiences prior to enrolment in the study programme.
 A fee covering the costs is charged for an intake assessment.

-programme if the student believes that he has competencies acquired previously.
+Intake interview Interview conducted at the student's request prior to the start of the study programme if the student believes that he has competencies acquired previously.
 An intake interview comprises a general assessment from which no rights can be derived by a student.

-Interim examination An examination of the knowledge, understanding, skills and / or competencies of a student required to conclude a unit of study, including an assessment of the results of such an examination (Section 7.10(1) of the WHW).
+An examination of the knowledge, understanding, skills and/or competencies of Interim examination a student required to conclude a unit of study, including an assessment of the results of such an examination (Section 7.10(1) of the WHW).
 An interim examination may consist of one or more component tests.